simon-mcmahon/simon-mcmahon.github.io/_posts/2022-01-05-customising-a-remote-jekyll-theme-for-github-pages.md

 ![search for Powered by](/assets/images/customising-blog-theme/search-files.png)

 Open each result and read the file to see if its context matches.
-I discovered the relevent file was `_includes/footer.html` with the code:
+I discovered the relevant file was `_includes/footer.html` with the code:

 ```html
 {%raw%}